FrankSiret/harbour-2024-ds/README.md

 ## Deploy

-First build a docker image of your app by running
+First build a docker image of the app by running

 ```
 .\mvnw verify jib:dockerBuild